port-labs/port-docs/docs/build-your-software-catalog/define-your-data-model/setup-blueprint/properties/user.md

 - The lead maintainer;
 - etc.

+In this [live demo](https://demo.getport.io/services) example, we can see the `On Call` user property.

 :::note
 Even though the input is the same in both `email` and `user` formats, their presentation is different: